adey-px/hr-manager/README.md

 4. create new departments and modify existing departments in the company so as to group employees into appropriate departments based on their job roles and duties
 5. view all employees list in a tabular form showing detail about their names, departments, date of employment, gender among others
 6. send notice to all current employees accessible directly on their dashboard
-7. receive comments, complains and feedback from all current employees
+7. receive comments, complains and feedback from all current employees in my Inbox
+8. reply to the employees' messages or delete the messages if necessary
 8. reply to employees' messages or delete the messages where necessary
 9. modify and update indvidual employee's records or data existing in the company's database
 10. delete employees' records and terminate their contract with the company